Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Problem Formulation for Broadened-beam URA Coefficient Design in LEO SatComs

 \subsection{Received SNR Derivation}

-In the SAT downlink, signal strength is degraded due to transmission loss $L(\theta)$, including Tx cable loss $L_{\rm c,T}$, Rx cable loss $L_{\rm c,R}$, atmospheric path loss $L_{\rm a}$, scintillation loss $L_{\rm sl}$, and free-space propagation loss $L_{\rm fs}(\theta)$.
-The transmission loss is considered as \cite{3GPPNTN2019_TR16}
+In the SAT downlink, the signal strength is degraded due to transmission loss $L(\theta)$, including transmitter cable loss $L_{\rm{c,T}}$, receiver cable loss $L_{\rm{c,R}}$, atmospheric path loss $L_{\rm{a}}$, scintillation loss $L_{\rm{sl}}$, and free-space propagation loss $L_{\rm fs}(\theta)$.
+The transmission loss is considered to be \cite{3GPPNTN2019_TR16}

 where \mbox{$L_{\rm fs}(\theta)=\left(\frac{4 \pi d(\theta)}{\lambda}\right)^2$} with $d(\theta)$ derived in (\ref{Eq:d}), $\lambda$ is the wavelength of the transmitted signal,